-The beanie is the University's way of welcoming freshmen to the HBU spirit and way of life.
-Freshmen are to wear their beanies until the exciting Tug-of-War, which occurs the first week of classes.
-If the freshmen lose the Tug-of-War they continue to wear their beanies for an additional week.
+The beanie is the University's way of welcoming incoming students (freshman and transfer) to the HBU spirit and way of life.
+New students are to wear their beanies until the exciting Tug-of-War, which occurs the first week of classes.
+If the new students lose the Tug-of-War they continue to wear their beanies for an additional week.